-Our empirical example allows us to compare the results of different tests in a practical situation where several covariates are present and also to investigate whether the choice of the continuous variable on which smoothing is performed in our test matters in practice.
-We considered some parametric quantile models for children birthweight using data analyzed by Abrevaya (2001) and Koenker and Hallock (2001), who also gave a detailed data description.
+We studied some parametric quantile models for children birthweight using data analyzed by Abrevaya (2001) and Koenker and Hallock (2001), who gave a detailed data description.
 We focused on median regression and the 10th percentile quantile regression.
 Models are estimated and tested on a subsample of 1168 smoking college graduate mothers.
-Results are gathered in Table 1.
-We first considered a simple model which is linear in weight gain during pregnancy (WTGAIN) and average number of cigarettes per day (CIGAR), and quadratic in age (AGE) as suggested by the analysis of Koenker and Hallock (2001).
-We standardize all explanatory variables and we implement our test in turn with age, the average number of cigarettes, or the weight gain as the W variable.
-Other details are identical to what was done in our simulations.
-None of the tests detects misspecification in quantile models at a 10% nominal level, that is all the corresponding p-values are larger than 0.1.
+We first analyzed the simple model considered by He and Zhu (2003), which is linear in weight gain during pregnancy (WTGAIN), average number of cigarettes per day (CIGAR), and age (AGE).
+When implementing our test, we chose age as the W variable, and we standardize all explanatory variables.
+Other details are identical to what was done in simulations.
+For both quantiles, HZ test does not reject this specification.
+Our test does not reject the linear median regression at 10% level, but detects misspecification for the lower decile regression when c = 2.